 It’s an epic berm kind of day and to great joy they continue to rise up on the trail.
 On the green rated trail, Scandinavia, they become moderate in size, or maybe I’ve rolled into enough from the descent they are becoming easier for me?
-By now I have well and truly relaxed the death grip.
+By now I have well and truly relaxed the tight grip.

 Scandinavia meets the end of the blue trail, Colour Blind where there is a gigantic tree and a nice spot for an interlude.
 A few riders are also gathered, the majority of people I meet on descent over the weekend are from Tasmania.
 How awesome would it be to have this only a drive away!
 From Perth, we travelled two flights and a car ride for the better part of a day.
 Worth it though.

 In a procession, we all continue down Scandinavia exiting the forest to a clearing and three trail choices, though I think one was still being finished.

 I roll down Tynenna which unravels into a few fast and also, roll-able jumps.
 Homeward trail is the final stretch for all riders to base, it’s a bit of a victory run and a final berm just in front of the lawn area where Derek’s cheering me on.
 That first run was a fairly big deal for me and it felt great to accomplish it.